Dermal Graft, Dermal Fat Grafting or DFG

 The transfer of the dermal fat grafts (DFGs) are performed either in a longitudinal or circular fashion (based on surgeon’s preference and expertise) where the dermal fat grafts are positioned around the penile erectile bodies enhancing the girth.

-Note: Foreign material such as the silicone (ELIST) implant is biologically inert and does not require integration into and scarring of the surrounding tissue.
-Foreign material also does not require harvesting of the patient’s own skin, which can cause additional scarring and later wound healing issues.
+Note: The silicone (ELIST) implant is biologically inert and does not require integration into and scarring of the surrounding tissue.
+The implant also does not require harvesting of the patient’s own skin, which can cause additional scarring and later wound healing issues.